neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 }
 ```

+We load all pending ops from the table on startup into the memory.
+The table is needed only to preserve the state between restarts.

 `op_type` can be `include` (seed from peers and ensure generation is up to
 date), `exclude` (remove locally) and `delete`.
 Field is actually not strictly
 needed as it can be computed from current configuration, but gives more explicit